 The different colors designate various temperature classification ratings in accordance with NFPA 13.

 The different size bulbs relate to the Response Time Index (RTI) of the sprinkler.
 This measure determines the type of sprinkler response.
-5mm bulbs are used for standard response sprinklers; 3mm bulbs are used for quick response sprinklers; 2.5mm bulbs are used for ESFR's and Fixed Temperature Release Pilot Line Detectors (PLD).
+5mm bulbs are used for standard response sprinklers, 3mm bulbs are used for quick response sprinklers, and 2.5mm bulbs are used for ESFR's and Fixed Temperature Release Pilot Line Detectors (PLD).

 The RASCO marking is indicative of a Reliable manufactured product.
 Additional information can be found on the sprinkler deflector.